Hieronymbus/Netflix-SQL-app/readme.md

 # Project Brief: Not sure yet

+## User story: As a user I want to have my own account

 ### Acceptance criteria
 - The user must be able to login / register.
 - The login form must contain a link to the registration form if the user is not registered and vice versa if the user is already registered.